 - A. Individual Responsibility.
 Persons subject to this Policy have ethical and legal obligations to maintain the confidentiality of information about the Company and to not engage in transactions in Company securities while in possession of material non-public information.
 Persons subject to this Policy must not engage in illegal trading and must avoid the appearance of improper trading.
 Each individual is responsible for making sure that he, she or they complies with this Policy, and that any family member, household member or entity whose transactions are subject to this Policy also complies with this Policy.
 In all cases, the responsibility for determining whether an individual is in possession of material non-public information rests with that individual, and any action on the part of the Company, the Company's compliance official or any other employee or director pursuant to this Policy (or otherwise) does not in any way constitute legal advice or insulate an individual from liability under applicable securities laws.
-Each individual subject to this Policy or applicable securities laws. - B. Liability for Insider Trading.
+Each individual subject to this Policy could be subject to severe legal penalties and disciplinary action by the Company for any conduct prohibited by this Policy or applicable securities laws. - B. Liability for Insider Trading.
 Pursuant to federal and state securities laws, Insiders may be subject to criminal and civil fines and penalties as well as imprisonment for engaging in transactions in the Company's securities at a time when they have knowledge of material non-public information regarding the Company. - C. Liability for Tipping.
 Insiders may also be liable for improper transactions by any person (commonly referred to as a "tippee") to whom they have disclosed material non-public information regarding the Company or to whom they have made recommendations or expressed opinions on the basis of such information as to trading in the Company's securities.
 The SEC has imposed large penalties even when the disclosing person did not profit from the trading.
 The SEC, the stock exchanges and the Financial Industry Regulatory Authority use sophisticated electronic surveillance techniques to uncover insider trading.

-D. Possible Employee Disciplinary Actions.
+D. Possible Employee Disciplinary Actions .
 Employees of the Company who violate this Policy may also be subject to disciplinary action by the Company, which may include termination of employment, whether or not such failure to comply results in a violation of law or whether or not it was intended.